StarLeafEngineering/Tmds.Systemd/README.md

 }
 ```

+### Unstructured logging

+Structured logging is good, but if you have an unstructured logging pipeline upstream it can be awkward to convert.
+The `IncludeScopesInMessage` and `IncludeExceptionInfoInMessage` options can be set to include these bits of information
+in the `MESSAGE` field in the journal.

 ## Using systemd with .NET Core applications

 Services can be created on the system-level systemd instance or on a user-level instance that is running as long as the user is